tonymm55/cruise-ships-gui/README.md

 ## Status

-Project status: _In progress.
-Form to be added.
-This was optional.
+Project status: Currently in development.
+Form feature to be added.

 ## Contributors